liferay/liferay-docs/devGuide/en/chapters/08-liferay-ide.markdown

 - *Task Timers*: specifies *Name* and *Blocking*.

-- *Script*: enables you to choose default script editor and edit script
+- *Script*: allows you to choose default script editor and edit script

 - *Other*: defines *Name* and *Description* of current node.